 - Changes in Skin Sensation: Sometimes rhinoplasty causes changes in your skin’s sensation.
 Some people experience long-term numbness or pain.
 Some changes in sensation are very normal right after surgery (it can take up to a year for normal feeling to return), but in some cases, these changes can last much longer.

 - Difficulty Breathing: Rhinoplasty isn’t just a cosmetic procedure.
 The end goal is a nose that both looks great and functions well.
-Breathing difficulties are more common after ethnic rhinoplasty, unless you choose a surgeon highly skilled in the procedure.

 Minimizing Your Risk